CAS in Decision Making and Leadership

 The fee for the "CAS DM" course is CHF 11,500 (includes examination and certificate fees).
 The fee includes course documentation, access to our electronic learning platform (OLAT) and all administrative services.
 It does not include travel, food or accommodation.
 We recommend relying on our solutions for accommodation and food during the phase “Decision Making Methodology”.
-The food will be charged separately.

 Modules offered by the Swiss Armed Forces College are free of charge for members of cantonal management bodies and federal employees.
 Food and accommodation will be charged according to actual costs on site.